-UPDATE 1-Canada's WestJet Airlines smashes profit estimates
+CORRECTED-UPDATE 1-Canada's WestJet Airlines smashes profit estimates

 Both companies have been upgrading their fleets with fuel-efficient aircrafts.
 WestJet started as a low-cost airline but added premium services in a bid to increase revenue.

-Cost per available seat mile (CASM) - a key measure of how much an airline spends to fly a passenger - fell to 9.84 Canadian cents from 9.93 Canadian cents in the year-ago period, WestJet said on Tuesday.
+Excluding fuel and employee profit share, cost per available seat mile (CASM) - a key measure of how much an airline spends to fly a passenger - fell to 9.84 Canadian cents from 9.93 Canadian cents in the year-ago period, WestJet said on Tuesday.

 The Calgary-based company's revenue passenger miles (RPMs), or traffic, increased 8.9 percent, and capacity, measured in available seat miles (ASMs), grew 6.3 percent.